antmicro/busperf/docs/source/analyzers.md

 # Analyzers

-Busperf provides analyzers for some common buses.
-Their list and description is provided here.
+Busperf provides analyzers for common buses, including AHB, APB and AXI.
+This chapter provides a list and descriptions of the currently available analyzers.

 ## Single channel buses